 -At the beginning of the project, it is necessary to define what data is being sought.
 Medaffcon also helped integrate machine learning into the study.
 Without machine learning, handling such a large amount of data would have been impossible, Dr. Heikki Ekroos, Chief Physician of Pulmonary Diseases at Helsinki University Hospital (HUS) Porvoo Hospital explains.

-Medaffcon Oy provides research and expert services for the pharmaceutical industry and healthcare.
-The EMMA event organized by Medaffcon discussed developing pharmaceutical evaluation activities and its future prospects, as well as utilizing healthcare registry data and innovative new opportunities.
-The EMMA event was held on April 10, 2024.
-Dr. Heikki Ekroos, Chief Physician of Pulmonary Diseases at HUS Porvoo Hospital, spoke in EMMA about real-world research from a clinician’s perspective.
+Medaffcon’s EMMA event was held on April 10, 2024.
+Dr. Heikki Ekroos, Chief Physician of Pulmonary Diseases at HUS Porvoo Hospital, spoke at the event about real-world research from a clinician’s perspective.